Aggressive Representation for Parents of Fetal Distress Victims

 When medical malpractice harms your baby, our Baltimore and Washington D.C. lawyers are here to help

 The health of a fetus is essential to the birth of a healthy infant.
 Without adequate monitoring of the fetus and proper care, physicians may miss the signs of fetal distress.
 Consequently, the results can prove deadly.
 If the actions of your physician resulted in injury to your baby, consult the attorneys of Schochor, Frederico and Staton, P.A. for trustworthy advice about your case.
-We have helped secure millions of dollars in settlements and verdicts on behalf of our clients in Washington D.C., Maryland, and across the country.
+We have helped secure millions of dollars in birth injury case settlements and verdicts on behalf of our clients in Washington D.C., Maryland, and across the country.

 What are the causes of fetal distress?